customerio/customerio-reactnative/Apps/README.md

 npm install
 ```

+## Connect the app to a workspace in Customer.io

+Make a copy of `env.sample.js` by running `cp env.sample.js env.js` at sample app root directory

+Update env.js with your `siteId` and `cdpApiKey`

 ## Build one of the sample apps

 Depending on which sample app you want to test, navigate to the directory of that sample app using either of these commands: